Children Living Away from Home (Including those who are Privately Fostered and those Placed in Secure Accommodation on Welfare Grounds)

 Teachers, health and other professionals should notify the local authority / Children's Services Trust of a private fostering arrangement that comes to their attention, where they are not satisfied that the arrangement has been or will be notified.

-It is the duty of every local authority / Children’s Services Trust to satisfy itself that the welfare of the children, who are privately fostered within their area, is being satisfactorily safeguarded and promoted.
+Once notified, it is the duty of every local authority / Children's Services Trust to ensure that the welfare of children, who are privately fostered within their area, is being satisfactorily safeguarded and promoted.
 This includes an initial visit to the child and private foster carers within 1 week of receiving notification that the placement has started.

-When there are concerns about Significant Harm in relation to a child who is privately fostered the local authority/ Children’s Services Trust and all the other agencies have the same duties to make enquiries as they do to any other child.
-Any concerns must be reported to the local authority / Children’s Services Trust where the private foster placement is located in accordance with the Referrals Procedure.
+When there are concerns about harm in relation to a child who is privately fostered, the local authority/ Children's Services Trust and all the other agencies have the same duties to make enquiries as they do to any other child.
+Any concerns must be reported to the local authority / Children's Services Trust where the private foster placement is located in accordance with the Contacts and Referrals Procedure.

 5. Children in Residential Settings